khael-kun-cmd/gemini-sre-agent/docs/ARCHITECTURE.md

 The agent operates in a continuous feedback loop:

 1.  **Logs to Pub/Sub:** Google Cloud Logging is configured to export relevant log streams to designated Pub/Sub topics.
-2.  **Subscriber Activation:** The `LogSubscriber` listens to these topics.
-Upon receiving a new log message, it triggers an asynchronous processing pipeline.
+2.  **Subscriber Activation:** The `main.py` orchestrator launches an asynchronous task for each configured service.
+The `LogSubscriber` within each task listens to its respective Pub/Sub topic.
+Upon receiving a new log message, it triggers an asynchronous processing pipeline via a callback.
 3.  **Triage & Analysis Pipeline:** The received log data is first sent to the `TriageAgent`.
 If a significant issue is identified, the resulting `TriagePacket` is then passed to the `AnalysisAgent` for deeper investigation.
+Both agents incorporate retry logic for their Gemini model interactions.
 4.  **Remediation Trigger:** Once the `AnalysisAgent` generates a `RemediationPlan`, it is forwarded to the `RemediationAgent`.
 5.  **GitHub Integration:** The `RemediationAgent` interacts with the configured GitHub repository to create a new branch, commit the proposed changes (code patches, IaC fixes), and open a Pull Request.
 This PR serves as a critical human-in-the-loop checkpoint for reviewing and approving automated remediation.